- Departmental teaching and research assistantships

 Eligibility: Awards are made to an individual student rather than to a project (divided among several students).
 Each graduate student is eligible for one grant per year, although the Travel Grant Committee typically awards only a small number of grants to the department annually.
 Additional funding for graduate students presenting at conferences is often available from the department to those students not funded through the Graduate School.
 The Graduate Program Director makes a call for requests for department-sponsored travel grants each semester.

-- As soon as you have been formally accepted to present—and no later than the date of travel—e-mail the completed application to your Graduate Program Director (GPD).
-Include the expense summary page and the confirmation from the conference organizers.
+As soon as you have been formally notified that your work has been accepted for presentation, e-mail the completed application to the department's Graduate Program Director (GPD).
+Include an expense summary page and the confirmation from the conference organizers.

-- Ask your advisor or project faculty member to send an e-mail of support to your GPD.
-The GPD will notify the Graduate Council Travel Grant Committee of his or her approval within 10 days of receiving your application.
+Ask your advisor or project faculty member to send an e-mail of support to the GPD.
+The GPD will notify the Graduate Council Travel Grant Committee of his/her approval within 10 days of receiving your application.

-- The Travel Grant Committee will respond to you by e-mail within 14 days of communication from the GPD.
-If a grant is awarded, take the e-mail notification and your receipts for approved travel expenses to your own department’s budget assistant within 30 days of travel to receive reimbursement.
+The Travel Grant Committee will respond to you by e-mail within 14 days of communication from the GPD.
+If a grant is awarded, take the e-mail notification and your receipts for approved travel expenses to the department's bookkeeper within 30 days of travel to receive reimbursement.